 When placed into an hypertonic solution, animal cells will shrivel up, while plant cells will stay firm thanks to their air-filled vacuole.
 In a hypotonic solution, the cells will take on water and appear more plump.
 In an isotonic solution, they'll stay the same.

-A solution is hypertonic to a cell if it has a higher solute (dissolved substance) concentration than the cell does.
+A hypertonic solution is when the solution has a higher solute (dissolved substance) concentration than the cell does.
 As a result, it also has a lower concentration of water than the cell does.
 Cell membranes and plant cell walls are semipermeable barriers, which means that certain molecules can diffuse through them, while other molecules can not.
 Many solutes are too large or charged to cross the cell membrane but water can diffuse freely.
 In a hypertonic environment, osmosis forces water out of the cells.

 Responses to Hypertonic Solutions